-In advance of the April 6 Anchorage municipal election, the Anchorage Daily News asked candidates running for Anchorage School Board a series of issue questions.
-These includes questions suggested by readers.
-Read all the mayor and school board candidates’ responses here.
+In advance of the April 5 Anchorage municipal election, the Anchorage Daily News asked candidates running for Anchorage School Board a series of issue questions.
+Read all the Assembly and school board candidates’ responses here.

 Q: Why are you running?

 I am running for reelection to continue the journey that compelled me to run in 2019.
 I believe in the power and promise of public education, and I remain focused on the education, safety and well-being of ALL children, and the adults that teach and care for them daily in our school.
 In the last three years, we have made great strides toward identifying and implementing the community’s vision and values for public education in Anchorage.
 We listened to community input to create the district’s 2021-2026 strategic plan (goals and guardrails) to improve student outcomes in reading, math and life, college, and career readiness.
 In the next three years, I am committed to onboarding a new superintendent; supporting mental health services; prioritizing resources that address learning loss; reimagining the district’s plan for student wellness/safety; and recruiting a qualified, diverse, and culturally responsive workforce.

 I foresee the path that our current educational system is taking is not in the best interest of our city nor for our children.
 I commend the parents who have supplemented their children’s education to the best of their ability and the taxpayers who have enriched our district financially, but I would like to see exponential growth in proficiency and a return on our investment which I deduce can happen if we start to manage our resources more effectively.

 Dan Loring - Did not respond to survey.

 We are a failing school district.
 We should, and can, do better.
 With ingenuity and strong leadership, I believe we can turn things around.